Jacobgijah/webmap/README.md

-# A Django Web map application
+# A Map application
+It is web map app , coded in Geo-Django, PostGIS, Leafletjs.